 Ever wonder why your cat kneads you like dough, leaving little claw-shaped souvenirs on your lap?
 This curious behavior, known as kneading, is a fascinating blend of feline instinct and affection.
 While it might remind you of a baker at work, for cats, it’s as natural as purring.

 Kneading harks back to kittenhood comfort, marks territory, and signals happiness.
-Dive into the world of cat kneading to understand the evolutionary roots and emotional bonds rooted in each rhythmic paw press.
-Let's unravel the mysteries behind why your furry friend chooses your lap as its favorite kneading spot.
+Understanding the evolutionary roots and emotional bonds behind each rhythmic paw press reveals how deeply this behavior connects cats and owners.
+The reasons your cat chooses your lap as their favorite kneading spot are worth understanding.

 Understanding the Instinctual, Evolutionary, and Emotional Reasons for Cat Kneading